Fees associated with Indian PCT national phase entry as well as other patent fees are available in the fee calculator.

 - payment of the prescribed filing fee.

 The time limit for submission of the Priority Document is 31 months from the earliest priority date.
-For National Phase applications Form PCT/IB/304 issued by IB/WIPO constitutes confirmation of submission of the Priority document and is sufficient.
-However, if the priority document is not in English, the time limit for submission of the English translation of the priority document is likewise 31 months from the earliest priority date.
-Where the priority document (and its English translation, if applicable) is not submitted within the time limit of 31 months, the same should be submitted at the earliest and can also be submitted within three months from the date of invitation received from the Indian Patent Office.
+Form PCT/IB/304 confirms submission for National Phase applications.
+If the priority document is not in English, a verified English translation thereof must also be submitted within 31 months.
+If the priority document (and its English translation, if needed) is not submitted within 31 months, it should be sent at the earliest or within three months of the Indian Patent Office's invitation.
+The deadline for filing the verified English translation of Priority Document may be extended by up to six months, subject to the payment of the corresponding fees.

 A scanned copy of the Power of Attorney can be submitted within 3 months from the filing date, however, the original should be submitted within 15 days from receiving corresponding notification from the Office, if requested.
 Legalisation or notarization of the Power of Attorney is not required.
 It is recommended to always provide the original signed Power of Attorney for submission to the Indian Patent Office to complete the filing requirements.

-If the applicant is not the inventor, a copy notarized in original of the Declaration of Inventorship (Assignment Deed) should be provided within six months from the date of filing a patent application in India.
+If the applicant is not the inventor, a copy notarized in the original of the Declaration of Inventorship (Assignment Deed), assigning the rights in the invention to the applicant, should be provided within 6 months from the date of filing a patent application in India.

 The original of the above may be requested by the Office and which should be submitted within 15 days from the corresponding notification.
 It is recommended to always provide the original notarized copy of the Assignment Deed or the original signed copy of Application Form 1, which ever being provided for submission to the Indian Patent Office to complete the filing requirements.

-Patent applications in India undergo formal and substantive examinations.
-A request for the substantive examination of a patent application in India should be made within 48 months from the date of priority.
+A request for the substantive examination of a patent application in India should be made within 31 months from the international filing date or priority date, whichever is earlier, for applications filed on or after March 15, 2024.
+For applications filed on or before March 14, 2024, the examination request deadline is 48 months from the international filing or priority date.
+The deadline for requesting examination can be extended by up to 6 months by paying the corresponding fees.
 It is possible to request an accelerated examination under PPH which is at present only available with Japanese Patent Office.

 In India, the novelty grace period constitutes 12 months before the Indian filing date or before the priority date if the disclosure was made: